toke/toke.de/_posts/2012-03-05-unix-permission-pitfalls-1.markdown

-The reason we can delete root owned files and (empty) directories in our case is because the _write_ of our delete is done in our freshly created directory "test" - which is owned - by us.
+The reason we can delete root owned files and (empty) directories in our case is because the _write_ of our delete is done in our freshly created directory "test" - which is owned - *by us*.
 You can think of an unix directory like an special file which contains the directory information of the containing elements.
 If we can write to the containing directory we can delete it.
 If the directory is